 July 17, 2021 | by Matt Halfpenny

-In the second of the series looking at the coaches who are taking part in the inaugural England Boxing Female Coach Development Programme (FCDP), Ipswich Boxing Club’s Donna Harvey-Arnell explains how the course has already proven to be helpful to her.
+In the third of the series looking at the coaches who are taking part in the inaugural England Boxing Female Coach Development Programme (FCDP), Ipswich Boxing Club’s Donna Harvey-Arnell explains how the course has already proven to be helpful to her.

 How did you get into boxing?